Skip to main content

 CRUD Handlers

 The WithCrudHandlers function generates a complete set of REST endpoints for an entity.
-It connects an sqlr repository with a transformer to handle input/output mapping.
+It connects an sqlr repository with a transformer to handle input/output mapping, and accepts optional configuration for custom repository setup.

 Defining Entities